 Yet anti-inflammatory benefits are not the only cardiovascular benefits provided by EVOO.
 Two other broad types of heart-related benefits are well documented for this oil.
 The first type is lessened risk of forming unwanted blood clots.
 While blood clotting is a natural and healthy process required for the healing of wounds and prevention of excessive bleeding, clotting in the arteries can ultimately result in a heart attack or stroke.
 One risk factor for unwanted clotting in our arteries is excessive clumping together of our platelet blood cells.
 This clumping process is also called "aggregation."
 Regular incorporation of EVOO into a meal plan has been shown to lessen the risk of this excessive aggregation, and the reason that researchers refer to EVOO as an "anti-aggregatory" oil.

 The other broad area of cardiovascular benefits involves improved levels of circulating fats in our bloodstream, as well as protection of those fats from oxygen-related damage.
-Decreased levels of total cholesterol and LDL cholesterol following consumption of EVOO are findings are the vast majority of studies that have analyzed this relationship.
+Decreased levels of total cholesterol and LDL cholesterol following consumption of EVOO are findings in the majority of studies that have analyzed this relationship.
 Yet equally important, the cholesterol molecules that remain in our blood also appear to be better protected from oxygen-related damage (oxidation).
 Since fats and cholesterol belong to a broader technical category called "lipids," damage to the fats and cholesterol in our blood stream is typically referred to as "lipid peroxidation."
 And it is precisely this lipid peroxidation process that gets reduced through incorporation of EVOO into a meal plan.
-Other Health Benefits from Extra Virgin Olive Oil

 Decreased risk of bone fracture and better overall bone health is another area of increasing interest in EVOO research.
 One recent study compared the number of bone fractures in a group of 870 study participants over a period of seven years to see if intake of EVOO was associated with the number of reported bone fractures.
 When the study results were analyzed, the researchers divided this large group into three categories.
 In terms of their EVOO intake, the lowest third of the study participants averaged 38 grams of EVOO per day—approximately 3 tablespoons.
 The middle third averaged nearly 4 tablespoons (48 grams), and the top third averaged about 4.5 tablespoons (57 grams).
 Participants in the highest category of EVOO intake reported 51% fewer fractures than participants in the lowest category of EVOO intake.
 While all of these EVOO intake levels are fairly high, they nevertheless show a link between reduced risk of bone fracture and incorporation of EVOO into an ordinary meal plan.
 It's also worth noting that numerous animal studies have shown increased bone formation in rats and mice that were given EVOO in their feeding plan.
 This increased bone formation has also been specifically tied to the presence of two phenols—tyrosol and hydroxytyrosol—in EVOO.